 Increase in hormones associated with health and feeling of well-being, including beta-endorphin, beta-phenylethylamine, dopamine, oxytocin, prolactin and serotonin

-Increase in level of fitness by providing stimulus for exercise, with improvement in activities in which they are limited
+Increase in the level of fitness by providing stimulus for exercise, with improvement in activities in which they are limited

 Improvement in motor skills including standing balance, wheelchair and other physical skills

 In addition, the benefits listed above may result in a decrease in a person's need for medications.

 If your animal is a well-behaved dog, it may not need additional training.
 Therapy dogs simply have to be obedient, tolerant, and social.